Appliance removal, disposal, and recycling

 Home ❯ Junk Disposal Guides ❯ Appliance Disposal Guide

-The Most Complete Guide to Proper Appliance Disposal and Understanding Your Options
+The Most Complete Guide to Proper Appliance Disposal and Understanding All Your Options

 Part of buying a new appliance is figuring out how to get rid of the old, unwanted appliance.
-Because it seems like the easiest option, your first thought may be to take the used appliance to the curb.
-Unfortunately, most city trash services won’t pick up an appliance left at the curb, and you’ll likely be fined for dumping it there.
+Because it seems like the easiest option, your first thought may be to take those used appliances to the curb.
+Unfortunately, most city trash services won’t pick up an old appliance left at the curb.
+It is bad for the environment and is considered illegal dumping.

-No need to worry, because you’re reading the essential guide to proper appliance disposal, with 7 ecologically safe ways to get rid of your old appliances.
+No need to worry, because you’re currently reading the essential guide to proper appliance disposal, with seven ecologically safe ways to get rid of your old appliances.

 Introduction to Appliance Disposal